 - It will help you stimulate the awareness to the ritual you’re performing.

 - When the incense burns before the magic works, its scented smoke also purifies the altar, removing the disturbing and negative vibrations.

 - When the smoke rises, it helps to carry the message directly to the deities that we invoke.

-- When the frankincense burns without a flame in the place where the ritual is celebrated, it undergoes a transformation.
+- When the frankincense burns without a flame where the ritual is celebrated, it transforms.

 - But in general, you can use incense to purify, meditate, attract peace and harmony, bless the place, strengthen qualities, mood, and feelings, to attract protection, success, and prosperity, and for healing purposes.

 Tip: The burned down bits no longer release the characteristic fragrance.
 They have a very unpleasant smell.
 I suggest that you remove them and add new ones rather than let them release that smell.

 Love Spell with Frankincense

 Besides its purifying powers, frankincense is also perfect for an easy love spell.

 - A picture of you and the person you want to be with

 The first thing you have to do is take a picture of the loved one and write on the back the full names and surnames of you and the other person.

 Additionally, you will write the following phrase: “You will love me as I love you.”